-Jackie Manuel is in his third season as an assistant coach on UNCG coach Wes Miller's staff.
+Jackie Manuel is in his fourth season as an assistant coach on UNCG coach Wes Miller's staff in 2015-16.
 Manuel has helped the Spartans picked up All-Southern Conference honors for Trevis Simpson (2013-14) and Freshman of the Year accolades for Tevon Saddler (2014-15).

-Manual helped the Spartans post their most wins in a single-season last year with 14 since the 2007-08 campaign.
+Manual helped the Spartans post their most wins in a single-season in 2013-14 with 14 since the 2007-08 campaign.
 Also, UNCG picked up just its second victory all-time against an ACC opponent last year with a win at Virginia Tech, its first over the ACC since 2007.

 In Manuel’s one year on staff at UNC, the Tar Heels went 32-6 overall, won the Atlantic Coast Conference regular-season title and advanced to the NCAA Elite Eight.
 North Carolina began the 2011-12 campaign ranked No. 1 in the nation.